Truck: On Rebuilding a Worn-Out Pickup

 Museum of Early American Tools

 Eric Sloane’s pen and ink style is unforgettable and his knowledge of early American know-how (that includes, all tools, wood, milling, road construction, the list goes on) is hard to believe.
 Growing up with a number of his books on the shelf, I reached for them often and in these times particularly, there is something so comforting in reading how all the different types of axes were used, or how to date a building by the types of nails, screws or fasteners used.
 Sloane’s style (both in illustration and in word) is lyrical and attentive to detail, but also straightforward with just a touch of flourish.
-A Museum of Early American Tools at $11.95 plus $2.75 S&H (b&w, 128 pages) … Continue reading
+A Museum of Early American Tools at $11.95 is fascinating.
+You really need at … Continue reading

 A Reverence For Wood